Consistently voted as one of the top airports in North America, a layover at Minneapolis-St. Paul International Airport

-Your best bet is the light rail transit (LRT), which runs frequently from Terminal 1, shuttling passengers north to the downtown Minneapolis in about 25 minutes or south to the Mall of America in 12 minutes.
+Your best bet is the light rail transit (LRT), which runs frequently from Terminal 1, shuttling passengers north to downtown Minneapolis in about 25 minutes or south to the Mall of America in 12 minutes.
 Of course, taxis are pricier but will save you time.

 In downtown Minneapolis, stroll through Minnehaha Park in the city’s heart – you’ll find relaxing greenspace and lovely waterfalls.
 The Minneapolis Institute of Art and the Mill City Museum are great spots for some culture.
 For a bustling city feel with great restaurants and shops, check out the Warehouse District.

 The largest mall in the U.S., the Mall of America, is for you if you’ve got the itch to spend some serious cash, want to burn off steam at the theme park (indoor roller coasters!) or have to entertain the whole family.

-However you spend your layover, leave plenty of time to get back to the airport, pass Security, and make your next flight.
+However you spend your layover, leave plenty of time to return to the airport, pass Security, and make your next flight.

-WiFi is free in 45-minute blocks.
-Upgrade for speedier service or watch another commercial to re-up for 45 more minutes!
+WiFi is free and accessible in 45-minute blocks.
+Upgrade for speedier service, or watch another commercial to re-up for 45 more minutes!

 In general, sleeping here is no problem.
-Travellers particularly noted these areas in Terminal 1 for some peace and quiet: a hidden carpeted area behind the escalators leading up from the baggage claim area, the pre-Security Mezzanine on Floor 3, and Concourse D’s observation deck.
+Travellers noted these areas in Terminal 1 for peace and quiet: a hidden carpeted area behind the escalators leading up from the baggage claim area, the pre-security Mezzanine on Floor 3, and Concourse D’s observation deck.
 Benches without armrests are located in Concourse E. Terminal 2 is less busy, so it tends to be quieter.
 No matter where you wind up, it’s likely to be bright and chilly, so earplugs and an extra layer are helpful.
-(If you happen to be stuck here thanks to severe snow storms, the airport does provide sleeping mats and blankets.)
+(If you happen to be stuck here, thanks to severe snow storms, the airport does provide sleeping mats and blankets.)
 Looking for an actual bed?
-One hotel is located on airport property and free shuttles connect to several hotels within 10-minutes of the airport.
+The Intercontinental Minneapolis Airport is located on airport property, and free shuttles connect to several hotels within 10 minutes of the airport.
 See our Minneapolis Airport Guide for details.